Kiran7007/Interview-Preparation/README.md

   - **Activity:** An activity is the entry point for interacting with the user.
 It represents a single screen with a user interface.
   - **Service:** A service is a general-purpose entry point for keeping an app running in the background for all kinds of reasons.
 It is a component that runs in the background to perform long-running operations or to perform work for remote processes.
 A service does not provide a user interface.

-* **How would you update the UI of an activity from a background service** </br>
+* **How would you update the UI of an activity from a background service** [Link](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)
-  We need to register a LocalBroadcastReceiver in the activity.
-And send a broadcast with the data using intents from the background service.
-As long as the activity is in the foreground, the UI will be updated from the background.
-Ensure to unregister the broadcast receiver in the onStop() method of the activity to avoid memory leaks.
-We can also register a Handler and pass data using Handlers.
-I have detailed a sample implementation on this.
-You can check it out [here](https://medium.com/@anitaa_1990/how-to-update-an-activity-from-background-service-or-a-broadcastreceiver-6dabdb5cef74)</br>

 - **What is the difference between `Thread` and `AsyncTask`?**